-- A stream in the updated qualifications as approved from the Year 1 Unit Sector Project be added for Mined Land Rehabilitation at a suitable level (likely to be trade Cert III or post-trade Certificate IV: only one stream to be created). - Skill Sets be developed which would upskill existing qualification holders. - Existing units should not be updated during this project, given review and updating is in progress, will take place in the Year 2 Unit Sector Project or have been recently updated. - Expert participation be sourced through the Metalliferous Mining IRC.
+- In one of the qualifications updated as part of the Year 1 Unit Sector Project, a stream be added for Mined Land Rehabilitation at a suitable level (likely to be trade Certificate III or post-trade Certificate IV: only one stream to be created). - Skill sets be developed which would upskill existing qualification holders. - Existing units should not be updated during this project (given that review and updating is either in progress, will take place in the Year 2 Unit Sector Project or has been recently completed). - Expert participation be sourced through the Metalliferous Mining IRC.